 History of Red Oak ISD

 The Red Oak Independent School District was officially established in 1912.
-The first school was a white-frame building at the corner of Red Oak Road and Methodist Street (current location of the ROISD Education Service Center).
+The first school was a white-frame building at the corner of Red Oak Road and Methodist Street (the current location of the ROISD Education Service Center).
 All students attended that school.
-Earliest available records show an enrollment of 245 students.
+The earliest available records show an enrollment of 245 students.

 A storm in April of 1913 swept across Ellis County destroying the first school building by fire from a lightning strike.
-In 1913, a two and half story brick building was constructed at the same location with a gymnasium added in 1937.
+In 1913, a two-and-a-half-story brick building was constructed at the same location with a gymnasium added in 1937.
 Ironically, both buildings were also destroyed by fire in 1963.
-Eventually the site housed the first elementary school in the district, Red Oak Elementary.
+Eventually, the site housed the first elementary school in the district, Red Oak Elementary.

 To learn more about the history of all our campuses, view the "History of Red Oak ISD Campuses" presentation.